 While eBay will email you if a buyer asks a question, you can also keep an eye on your listing by logging in to eBay and clicking on “My eBay” in the top right-hand corner of the menu.
 From here, you can view your active listings, see how many people are watching your listing or have placed bids, and answer any buyer questions.

-Build a positive seller reputation
+Step 1: Build a positive seller reputation

 It’s important to maintain a positive seller reputation.
 This increases your credibility as a seller, encourages buyers to shop with you, and even boosts your search ranking.